 The lawsuit challenges an October 2017 Trump administration policy change, which deprived service members of this path to citizenship by preventing them from obtaining an honorable service certification required to apply for naturalization.
 For decades, non-citizen service members could obtain these certifications almost immediately upon entering service.
 Under the Trump administration policy, they had to wait months or more in order to satisfy a minimum service duration.
 The policy also significantly delayed the certification process by severely restricting the number of military officials who could issue the certifications.

 In the year following the policy’s implementation, the government reported a 72-percent drop in military service members’ naturalization applications from pre-policy levels.

-As a result of the Trump administration policy, non-citizen service members serving overseas face heightened risks due to, for instance, lack of access to consular services and protection typically available to citizen counterparts.
+As a result of the Trump administration policy, non-citizens serving overseas face heightened risks due to, for instance, lack of access to consular services and protection typically available to citizen counterparts.
 The policy has also prevented service members from enjoying the privileges of U.S. citizenship, including the right to vote, sponsor immediate family members, and travel with a U.S. passport.
-Non-citizen service members with uncertain immigration statuses, which includes two of our clients, must live in fear that they may be placed in removal proceedings and deported, notwithstanding their ongoing military service.
+Service members with uncertain immigration statuses, which includes two of our clients, must live in fear that they may be placed in removal proceedings and deported, notwithstanding their ongoing military service.
 And without citizenship, service members are unable to advance their careers because specialized and more senior roles in the military are often reserved for U.S. citizens.